islet-project/assets/readme.rst

 This release
 ------------

-This release provides a starting point for exercising some of the TF-A features on the Arm FVP and Juno platforms, porting the tests to new platforms, enhancing existing tests or implementing new ones.
+This release makes a wide range of tests available for validating the functionality of TF-A as well as several improvements to test framework and test suite.

-Please note that this code is not mature yet and suffers from some stability issues.
-Refer to the known issues in the `change log`_ for more details.
+Please refer to the `change log`_ for more details of the features, known issues and limitations in the current release.

 Platforms